reallydontask/reallydontask.github.io/docs/_posts/2025-05-10-linkedin-jobs.markdown

 1. I looked at a few of the first CVs that arrived.

-1. I then devised a system to sort through the literally hundreds of CVs and using that system I did a sift and selected for interview.
+1. I then devised a system to sort through the literally hundreds of CVs and using that system I did a sift of CVs.

 1. Most CVs after the sift were looked at because they trickled in rather than flooded in.